-This quilted gift bag is made with insulated wadding so it can be used to keep your bottle of wine chilled too.
+This quilted bottle bag is made with insulated wadding so it can be used to keep your bottle of wine chilled too.
 So it’s not just a one use bag but a gift that keeps giving.
-Although I used a Christmas fabric collection (Winter Wonderland by David Walker) you can pick prints that would look good all year round.

-2 fat quarters of fabric – I used Winter Wonderland by David Walker from Freespirit
+2 fat quarters of fabric – we used Moody Bloom by Moda kindly supplied by Quilters Den

 One 5 x 5 inches (base)